xeylou/testade.xeylou.fr/content/posts/win-pkgs-mngers/index.md

 ## software management

-Highlighting gaps & problems from the non software management in windows.
+highlighting gaps & problems from the non software management in windows

 ### installation

-To install a software in windows, an installer needs to be searched in a browser, downloaded (`.exe`, `.msi`...) & executed to download the wanted software.
+to install a software in windows, an installer needs to be searched in a browser, downloaded (`.exe`, `.msi`...) & executed to download the wanted software

-By downloading an installer externally, the chances to install the wrong software, install additional ones or a malware is increased.
+by downloading an installer externally, the chances to install a wrong software, install additional ones or a malware is increased

 ### updates

-Software updates are individuals, each software must search for its update - *background apps, when the computer starts etc.*
+software updates are individuals, each software must search for its update - *background apps, when the computer starts etc.*

-Nor the Windows Update or the Microsoft Store will check for the external installed software updates.
+nor the Windows Update or the Microsoft Store will check for the external installed software updates

 ### uninstallation

-Most of the time, software can be found in the control panel or the apps section of the windows settings.
+most of the time, software can be found in the control panel or the apps section of the windows settings

-However, software installed in non common path are not listed alongside those.
+however, software installed in non common path are not listed alongside those

-Dependencies installed to use them usually remain after uninstalling the software - *how many programs in the control panel are wanted or used...*
+dependencies installed to use them usually remain after uninstalling the software - *how many programs in the control panel are not used...*

 ## some improving

-The Microsoft Store improves the software management in windows.
+the Microsoft Store has improved the software management in windows

-The software are trusted because approved & listed by Microsoft.
+the software are trusted because approved & listed by Microsoft

-Software are searched & directly downloaded, no risks to download & execute a malicious program found online.
+software are searched & directly downloaded, no risks to download additional software or execute a malicious program online

-The software installed from the Microsoft Store can be all updated at once, no background apps etc.
+the software installed from the Microsoft Store can be all updated at once, no background apps etc

-However, the ms store apps list doesn't cover all the wanted users apps.
+however, the ms store apps list doesn't cover all the wanted users apps

 ## real improvement

-Windows, maybe knowning how software are handled on linux, created their [package manager](https://learn.microsoft.com/en-us/windows/package-manager/#understanding-package-managers).
+windows, maybe knowning how software are handled on linux, created their [package manager](https://learn.microsoft.com/en-us/windows/package-manager/#understanding-package-managers)

-Package managers are tools used to install & manage software & their packages.
+package managers are tools used to install & manage software & their packages

-Linux users use them to quickly install software, update their system, their software & packages whenever they want, and also uninstall software including unused dependencies.
+linux users use them to quickly install software, update their system, their software & packages whenever they want, and also uninstall software including unused dependencies

-A package manager is a simpler & cleaner way to manage your system software & updates.
+a package manager is a simpler & cleaner way to manage your system software & updates

 > packages managers can also be used in companies to avoid installing software one by one on hundred PCs, run grouped updates, install specific ver. of a software & more

 ## windows package managers

-Package managers can be found for different purposes.
+package managers can be found for different purposes

-Here are some of them, how to install & use them.
+here are some of them, how to install & use them

 ### smooth transition

-To switch into a package manager easily, all installed apps can be found in the `Control Pannel`, under `Programs`, `Uninstall Programs`.
+to switch into a package manager easily, all installed apps can be found in the `Control Pannel`, under `Programs`, `Uninstall Programs`

-Certain other apps can be found in the `Settings` -> `Applications`.
+certain other apps can be found in the `Settings` -> `Applications`

-Either, this command can be launched in an admin Terminal to list your installed apps - *games not include, just the launchers*
+either, this command can be launched in an admin. terminal to list installed apps - *games not include, just the launchers*

 ```powershell
 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSiz
 ```
-Export the list to a file
+export the list to a file
 ```powershell
 Get-ItemProperty HKLM:\Software\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall\* | Select-Object DisplayName, DisplayVersion, Publisher, InstallDate | Format-Table –AutoSize > C:\programs.txt
 ```